- On-Site Training

 THE BOTTOM LINE

 Exhibit A provides similar features to other applications, but the app is slow and its file structure is cumbersome and time-consuming.
 Clicking in the wrong place during trial and displaying the wrong document is a real possibility.
+This could be a useful app whether you are an immigration lawyer in Roanoke Virginia, a Virginia expungement lawyer, a non-compete lawyer in Virginia, or any other practice.
 Apps should make life easier, so I would wait until the developers at Exhibit A update their product.

 For questions, comments, or help using the Apple iPad at work, please contact me at email@example.com.